novinary/guidr-app/guidr/pseudocode/day2/DAY2.md

 Step 2
 Create new files for the components - Done
-Setup imports, component, default export
+Setup imports, component, default export - Done
-Import into AppRouter so they can be used
+Import into AppRouter so they can be used - Done